google/reflectable.dart/reflectable/README.md

   non-trivial list of actual type arguments then returning the actual type arguments would require runtime support that does not currently exist.

-- The mirror methods `delegate`, `isAssignableTo`, `isSubtypeOf`, and `libraryDependencies` have not yet been implemented with transformed code.
+- The mirror method `libraryDependencies` has not yet been implemented with transformed code.

-- When an attempt to invoke a method, getter, or setter fails, it is sometimes not possible to distinguish the situation where the method is missing (in which case `noSuchMethod` should be invoked) and the situation where the method is present, but the requested capabilities do not provide access to it (in which case a `NoSuchCapabilityError` should be thrown).

 ## Feature requests and bug reports